HD 51418

 HD 51418 (NY Aurigae) is an Ap star and an α^{2} CVn variable located about 178 pc away in the northern constellation of Auriga.
-With an apparent magnitude of 6.67 and a spectral type of A0, it can be faintly visible by the naked eye as a whitish dot under very good circumstances.
+With an apparent magnitude varying around 6.6 and a spectral type of A0, it can be faintly visible by the naked eye as a whitish dot under very good circumstances.
 The star has been noted as an "extreme lanthanide star," with an overabundance of metals including europium, dysprosium, and holmium, which can be observed in the star's spectra as emission lines.